terraform-ibm-modules/terraform-ibm-landing-zone/patterns/vsi-extension/README.md

 This architecture creates virtual server instances (VSI) for VPC in some or all of the subnets of any existing landing zone VPC deployable architecture.

+NOTE: This solution only supports creating a VSI in a single VPC.
+If you wish to create VSIs in multiple VPCs you must create one instance of the solution per VPC.

 ## Before you begin

 - You must have either the [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vpc-9fc0fa64-27af-4fed-9dce-47b3640ba739-global) or [Red Hat OpenShift Container Platform on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-ocp-95fccffc-ae3b-42df-b6d9-80be5914d852-global) deployable architecture deployed.